dujanhung/trc/README.md

 # introduction

-TRC (Text Regex Converter) is a regex transformation language.
+TRC (Text Regex Converter) is a regex-based transformation language.

 TRC could convert TXT-to-TXT, TXT-to-MD, and other variants.